Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Content Access Period

 Princeton Review boasts one of the more favorable content access periods in the MCAT test prep space.
-For online only, Self-Paced course students, you will get access to your online materials for 270 days.
+For online only, Online Course students, you will get access to your online materials for 270 days.
 That means you get roughly 9 months of study time, which should be ample opportunity to get yourself ready for the MCAT.

 For all other course options, you will get the same 270 days PLUS any enrollment period before your class begins.
 So if you enroll 30 days before the first class session, you get a bonus 30 days of access to your content.
 This is a really nice feature and in theory, you could squeeze out 10-12 months of access to your study materials.
 Compared to other test prep courses, these access periods are quite generous.

 Keeping up with other test prep companies that offer MCAT prep courses, Princeton Review has rolled out its own MCAT mobile app.
 While this may perk your ears, do not get too excited about the content it offers.
 The mobile app is limited to 550 content-based flashcards.
 There are no practice quizzes, problems, video lessons or anything else from your actual coursework on the app.